Attribute Metadata

 Textarea editor¶

-editor is used to enter free text on multiple lines.
+The textarea editor is used to enter free text on multiple lines.
 It is

 especially useful to enter remarks, comments or any kind of user-defined multiline